AHartNtkn/AHartNtkn.github.io/_posts/2021-11-29-An-Optimal-and-Feasible-Pairing-Function.md

   ]
 ```

-Note that the `s`s are adjusted by one to make room for the `0` shell.
+Note that the `s`s are adjusted to refer to all the previous shells rather than the current one.

 In the other direction, if we have a number, `n`, which we want to decode as a pair, we can figure out which shell it's in by repeatedly subtracting shell sizes from `n` until `n` is smaller than a given shell.
 To compute this more efficiently, we can note that the inverse of the above sum function is